Skip to main content

 Famotidine vs. omeprazole: Differences, similarities, and which is better for you

-Famotidine and omeprazole are medications commonly used to treat a number of digestive problems.
-Whether you are experiencing a duodenal ulcer or symptoms of gastroesophageal reflux disease (GERD), your healthcare provider may recommend a drug like famotidine or omeprazole.
-These drugs work in similar ways to decrease acid production in the stomach.
-Although they’re usually found over the counter (OTC), famotidine and omeprazole can also be prescribed by a healthcare provider.
+Famotidine and omeprazole are medications commonly used to treat a number of digestive problems, such as gastroesophageal reflux disease (GERD) or a duodenal ulcer.
+These drugs work by decreasing acid production in the stomach.
+Although they can be found over the counter (OTC), famotidine and omeprazole can also be prescribed by a healthcare provider.

 Antacids like Tums (calcium carbonate) are often tried first before starting something stronger, such as an H2 blocker like famotidine or a proton pump inhibitor (PPI) like omeprazole.
 Fortunately, famotidine and omeprazole are generic medications that are widely available.
 While they are both acid reducers, they differ in how they work and how they’re used.